How to say my name

 Mmmbrlxttiemmm

 A surprisingly common mispronunciation centered in the reluctance for people to make a reasonable attempt at my name.
-Generally a solid 'M' is heard followed by a string of unrelated consonant sounds.
-This mispronunciation is dedicated to my former boss who used to introduce his team as "This is John, Scott and [a sudden coughing and sneezing fit would overtake him forcing him to cover his mouth] Mmpxl8rte."
+Generally, a solid 'M' is heard, followed by a string of unrelated consonant sounds.
+This mispronunciation is dedicated to my former boss, who used to introduce his team as "This is John, Scott, and [a sudden coughing and sneezing fit would overtake him, forcing him to cover his mouth] Mmpxl8rte."
 I guess he was allergic to my name.